ethanmye-rs/ethanmyers/content/projects/VFD.md

 +++
 I was rummaging through some junk during my break from school and found some old audio equipment, complete with a VFD for a front panel.
 I have some spare time on my hands, so I set aside some time to try and get it working.
 Lo and behold, it's a commercial module -- a CU20025SCPB-T20A from Noritake Itron.
 This makes things way easier.

+If you just want to see the VFD in its florescent blue glory, [here](https://youtu.be/wPKwINaOQmE) is the YouTube video.

 ![T20A][one]

 The best part about this display is the [datasheet](/pdf/CU20025SCPB-T20A-05.pdf) -- it's freely available on the web.
 It contains everything you need to know, including software commands plus hookup and voltage specs.
 This makes re-purposing the display much easier.